Park's Motor Group: Coach operations

+A Park's of Hamilton operated Caetano Levante, on a National Express service in 2024.

 Park's of Hamilton are Scotland's leading luxury coach operators with in excess of 120 coaches, which caters for both business and leisure travel throughout Britain and Europe.
 In 1996 Park's of Hamilton expanded with the acquisition of Trathens Travel Services, based in Plymouth.
 In late 2009, the Trathens branding was dropped in favour of the Park's of Hamilton branding.
 The company provides VIP coaches for most Central Scotland based Scottish Premiership football teams, including Rangers, Celtic and the Scottish National Football Team.

-Park's of Hamilton operates express coach services under contract to National Express from London Victoria Coach Station to Plymouth, Newquay, Penzance, Manchester, Blackpool and Aberdeen.
-It also operates services on behalf of Megabus and Scottish Citylink.
+Park's of Hamilton operates express coach services on behalf of Scottish Citylink.
 In 2008 Parks purchased the Glasgow to Aberdeen and Edinburgh to Inverness services of Scottish Citylink.
 They also operate the Glasgow to Dundee Scottish Citylink service.

+Up until December 31 2025, Park's of Hamilton operated services under contract to National Express from London Victoria Coach Station to Plymouth, Newquay and Penzance.
+These were taken over by Edwards Coaches on 1 January 2026.